mhall-simon/python/README.md

 ## Recordings

 This folder contains recordings of previous trainings and any unique materials.
 (Usually just module notebooks with tweaks done during training.)
+If you're looking for the Simon Community recordings (and you're a student at Simon), reach out to me on our Slack so I can add you.

 ## Data